Wondering how to cash a check? You’re not alone in this.

 How to write a check

 First things first, do you know how to write a check?
 There’s no shame in not knowing how because let’s face it, a lot of us are more accustomed to digital transactions.
 Writing checks isn’t as popular as it used to be back in the day.
+In fact, year by year, the number of checks being written has dropped by 1.8 billion.

 Searches for “how to write a check” have nearly tripled over just 16 years.
-Today, fewer and fewer people never had the chance to learn.
+Today, fewer and fewer people never have had the chance to learn.

 In fact, there has been a decline in the use of checks since the year 2000.
 However, checks are still in circulation, and we haven’t deemed them obsolete yet.
 That’s why it is a handy skill to know how to write a check.